Jamesits/docker-dst-server/README.md

 ## Install Using Docker Compose

-It's the recommended way for newbies.
+It's the recommended way for those who are not familiar with Docker.

 Create a folder for storing DST server files, then put a `docker-compose.yml` inside it, paste the following content:
 ```yaml